Abstract Factory Pattern

 Key Takeaways

-• Client class is not coupled to the concrete products because the Client class deals with the abstract classes and the interfaces.
+• Clients stay independent of the current variant, i.e., clients don’t need to worry about which variant of the product is to be instantiated.
+In other words, Client class is not coupled to the concrete products because the Client class deals with the abstract classes and the interfaces.
 So, it is easy to maintain or update concrete classes.

 When to apply Abstract Factory?

 • We need to use families of related products, and we want to avoid dependency on the concrete classes of those products.
-The type of products to be created might be unknown beforehand, and the user should not be concerned about it.
+Here type of products to be created might be unknown beforehand, and the user should not be concerned about it.

 • The system should instantiate products only through interfaces, and the implementations should not be exposed.
 So our system should be independent of how products are created and maintained.